 The Perito Moreno glacier also has several unique features.
 For one thing, it is, at the moment (according to some experts, at least) the only glacier in the world in a state of equilibrium—neither advancing nor retreating.
 Retreating is the norm, due to global warming—numerous glaciers have disappeared in recent decades, and many others are shrinking rapidly.
 The Perito Moreno glacier, however, advances at the same rate ice breaks off, and has done so for many years.

 Another unusual characteristic is that this glacier empties into a lake right at the point where two branches connect through a fairly narrow channel.
 From time to time, the glacier’s face reaches all the way to the outcropping of land on the other side of the channel—sealing it off to create, in effect, two separate lakes.
 As the glacier continues to melt, the water level in one of the lakes rises at a faster rate than the other, causing significant flooding.
 Eventually, the warm water melts enough of the ice that an underwater tunnel forms between the lakes; as the tunnel expands, the water levels equalize.
 Before long, the tunnel becomes more of an underpass for a giant ice bridge; when this inevitably collapses, it’s a spectacular sight.
-The last such collapse occurred in March 2004.
-The glacier then advanced to block the channel again, and when we visited in December 2004, a small tunnel had recently formed and the water from the higher lake was still rushing into the lower one.
+(The last such collapse occurred on March 13, 2018, and the previous several were in 2016, 2012, 2008, 2006, and 2004.)
+The glacier then advances to block the channel again, and when we visited in December 2004, a small tunnel had recently formed and the water from the higher lake was still rushing into the lower one.

 It’s a Floor That’s Also a Dessert